-Many members of the UCT community communicate directly with various stakeholders using the UCT logo.
-When doing so, the logo and the approved UCT colour scheme are the primary visual representations of the university.
-Following these guidelines will promote a consistent, recognisable and professional image.
+The logo and the approved colour scheme are important visual representations of the university.
+If you use the UCT logo, please follow these guidelines in order to promote a consistent, recognisable and professional image.

 Important note: These pages summarise the guidelines for the usage of UCT's multilingual logo.
-For a copy of the full set of guidelines, or answers to any questions regarding the UCT logos, stationery or other corporate identity elements please contact Kylie Hatton (021 650 2860).
+For a copy of the full set of guidelines, or answers to any questions regarding the UCT logos, stationery or other corporate identity elements please contact Kylie Hatton on +27 (0)21 650 2860.

 Why have guidelines?

 The guidelines for logo usage contain comprehensive rules and standards to govern the effective and uniform use of the organisation's corporate identity.
-This document represents a summary of the full set of guidelines and serves as a working reference for visual communication involving the UCT brand and logo.
 Please ensure that you adhere to these guidelines when communicating as a representative of the university.